ebmakerlabs/toolkit/README.md

 ## Phone-based Instant Messaging and Chat ##

 [WhisperSystems TextSecure](https://whispersystems.org/) encrypts your text messages as they come in and on your phone.
 It's almost identical to the normal text messaging application, and is just as easy to use, but requires a password to access.
-If you lose your phone, your text messages remain encrypted. /TOS considerations:/  /Other considerations:/ If you really forget your password, all messages stored in TextSecure are no longer accessible.
+If you lose your phone, your text messages remain encrypted. /TOS considerations:/ TBD. /Other considerations:/ If you really forget your password, all messages stored in TextSecure are no longer accessible.

 ## Regular Instant Messaging and Chat ##